neo4j/graph-data-science-client/TESTING.md

 ### Linting

 To enforce pep8 conformity (with the exception of using max line length = 120) [flake8](https://flake8.pycqa.org/en/latest/) is used.
-To run it on the entire repository, simply call:
+To run it to check the entire repository, simply call:

 ```bash
 flake8